When it comes to now not judging others, we moderns are superior to our forebears. Umm. not pretty.

 Microsoft Publisher

-While a good deal of us has skilled an abnormally moderate wintry weather, I have it on correct authority that Hell has frozen over.
+While many of us have skilled abnormally moderate wintry weather, I have it on correct authority that Hell has frozen over.
 Surely.

-I recognize this because we on the Colson Center currently determined ourselves in a whole settlement with Frank Bruni, a liberal—to place it mildly—columnist for the NY Instances.
+I recognize this because we at the Colson Center currently determined ourselves in a whole settlement with Frank Bruni, a liberal—to place it mildly—columnist for the NY Instances.

-What occasioned this uncommon celestial alignment become Bruni’s column deriding a Washington Put up article on, of all things, what President Trump had for dinner at a Washington restaurant.
+What occasioned this uncommon celestial alignment become Bruni’s column deriding a Washington Put article on what President Trump had for dinner at a Washington restaurant.
 The Submit’s food critic sneeringly defined Trump’s steak order as “well performed and with ketchup, as though the entrée would be observed with a sippy cup.”

 A President may also rightly be criticized for his rules.
 But for his dinner?
-C’mon parents.
+Come on, parents.
 Besides, as Bruni retorted to individuals who might be part of the sneering, “Let he who’s without a bag of microwave popcorn in his cupboard solid the first stone.”

 READ MORE :